 Please contact the Webmaster on 01840 770775 or EMail on firstname.lastname@example.org

-or you would like a copy of any photograph I have taken of you since 2002
+If you would like a copy of any photograph I have taken of you since 2002

 Have a look at the BBC site www.bbc.co.uk/cornwall/villages/stories/tintagel